 "I mean, American Idol created a Twitter account for me, and when I saw it was verified I literally threw my hands up in the air and did a little happy dance," said Magrane.
 "People come up to me in the mall and ask about being on the show.
 It already has changed my life."

-And what distinguishes these Tampa Bay area teens so far, beyond their singing skill, is the attention Idol has paid them — turning them into standout contestants in the process.
+And what distinguishes these Tampa Bay area teens so far, beyond their skill at singing, is the attention Idol has paid them – turning them into standout contestants in the process.

 A sophomore at Blake High School, Magrane would have gained notoriety even if her only claim to fame was judge Steven Tyler leering in her first audition that the teenage singer was "hot, humid and happening" right in front of her dad, former pro baseball player Joe Magrane.